saltyorg/docs/docs/apps/cloudplow.md

 }
 ```

-If you used the saltbox scripted rclone setup, there is a script that will make these changes for you described [here](../reference/cloudplow-config.md).
+If you used the saltbox scripted rclone setup, there is a script that will make these changes for you described in the [cloudplow configuration guide](../reference/cloudplow-config.md).

 ### Restart